Our foundation slab pier system is designed to work well on a variety of properties.

 At Carolina Basement Systems, we provide solutions for repairing concrete slab floors that include a 25-year warranty against manufacturing defects, and a performance warranty from us.
 We offer free, no-obligation slab repair quotes within our service area.
 To schedule your appointment, call or e-mail us today!

-We proudly serve Durham, Winston-Salem, Greensboro, and many other parts of NC.
+We proudly serve Raleigh, Winston-Salem, Greensboro, and many other parts of NC.

 To replace a concrete slab, all home furnishings, floor coverings, and interior partition walls must first be removed.
 Then a jackhammer is used to break the existing floor slab into small pieces, and the pieces are removed from the home by hand.

 Next, a new floor is poured and allowed to cure for at least two weeks.
 The interior partition walls will need to be rebuilt, the floors will need to be installed again, and the furnishings can be brought back in.

 This is a disruptive and expensive solution, and it doesn't address the issue that caused the problem in the first place.
 The soil below can cause the same problems for your new floor, causing new cracks and breaks.

 To mudjack a slab, a series of holes are drilled throughout your concrete floor.
 Then, a high-pressure grout is pumped beneath the slab to fill in the void below.

 The high-pressure grout is messy, spewing grout out of other holes and cracks in the slab.
 The grout alone may not be able to lift heavy partition walls that are sitting on top of the slab back to their original, level position.
 If the slab does lift, it will be very difficult to control the lifting evenly.